 This is a page where you as a member can have your bio, individual webpage, and examples of your art displayed.
-Just sent the information you would like posted to <[email protected]>.
+Just sent the information you would like posted, including up to 3 jpeg images, to <[email protected]>.
 Submissions may be edited to fit our format.
 In alphabetical order by last name.

 Click on gallery photos to see larger copies

 John Bladek has developed a unique style of oil painting which he calls “geometric”.
 Raised in Toronto, Ontario, John’s first exposure to painting was in a grade 12 art class where he was influenced by the work of Group of Seven artist Lawren Harris.
 With university degrees in geology and geography John moved to Calgary and worked in the oil and gas industry for 25 years before retiring.
 At the suggestion of a friend, John took up painting again in late 2015.
 A year after that he developed his unique style. “this style of painting presents a great mental and technical challenge, once the basic underpainting is done all of the final geometric shapes are painted by hand with no taping or guides, every painting is like a puzzle that I have to create as I go”.
 John also creates paintings in another unique style.
 His “Fish Figments” paintings are colourful, abstract depictions of fish flowing among geometric shapes.
 He encourages viewers of these paintings to let their minds flow with the fish.
 As with the “geometric” paintings, all elements are painted freehand.
 To see more of his work visit www.johnbladekart.com